LaurineLassalle/TVShowAdviser/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Create a .env file and define an environment variable named REACT_APP_API_KEY_PARAM, setting it with your API key from the following site : www.themoviedb.org
+Create a .env.local file and define an environment variable named REACT_APP_API_KEY_PARAM, setting it with your API key from the following site : www.themoviedb.org

 ## Available Scripts